-- 2 Scan ground, sky, take-off, and landing area for obstacles that may interfere with the UAS

-- Wind check

-- Confirm mission flight plan

-- Plight crew briefing (example, flight mission and safety)

-- Image: Price of the second s

-- Assemble UAS

-- Visual condition inspection of the UAS components such as:

-- Airframe structure and attachment points

-- Moveable control and flight surfaces

-- Propulsion system including powerplants, propellers, motors, and ducted fans

-- Servo motors including attachment points

-- Registration displayed and legible

-- Batteries charged and securely mounted

-- 2 Equipment (for example, a camera) securely attached

-- Get LAANC approval

-Turn on Control Unit and Aircraft (in that order)

-- Verify all systems (for example, aircraft and control unit) have an adequate energy supply forthe intended operation and are functioning properly

-- Control unit:

-- Internal Set to correct orientation

-- Display panel, if used, is functioning properly

-- 2 Control link correct functionality is established between the aircraft and the CS

-- Sensor / Camera setting check

-- Verify communications with UAS and that the UAS has acquired GPS location from atleast 4 satellites

-- Set/Confirm RTH

-- 2 Check flight termination system, if installed

-- Confirm SD card is inserted and formatted

-- Ipdate Home Point

-- Aircraft:

-- 2 Inspect propellers for any imbalance or irregular operation

-- Pinal airframe inspection

-- Check ground support equipment, including takeoff and landing systems, for proper operation

-- Wind check again for launch
+Scan ground, sky, take-off, and landing area for obstacles that may interfere with the UAS

+Wind check

+5 1

+Flight crew briefing (for example, flight mission and safety)

+File daily flight report.
+Assemble UAS

+□ Visual condition inspection of the UAS components, such as:

+Airframe structure and attachment points Moveable control and flight surfaces

+Propulsion system including powerplants, propellers, motors, and ducted fans

+Servo motors including attachment points.

+☐ Registration is displayed, and legible

+□ Registration is displayed, and legible □ Batteries are charged and securely

+□ mounted.

+Hourited.
+Equipment (for example, a camera) securely attached

+Get LAANC approval.

+σει Επλίνο αρρίοναι.

+Turn c on the Control Unit and Aircraft (in that order)

+Verify all systems (for example, aircraft and control unit) have an adequate energy supply for

+the intended operation and are functioning correctly.

+Control unit:

+Antennas set to correct orientation.

+□ Display panel, if used, is functioning properly.

+☐ Control link correct functionality is established between the aircraft and the CS

+□ Sensor / Camera setting check.

+Verify communications with UAS and that the UAS has acquired GPS location from at

+least 4 satellites.

+□ Set/Confirm RTH

+Check flight termination system, if installed

+□ Confirm SD card is inserted and formatted

+□ Update Home Point

+Alasana fil

+Aircraft:

+☐ Inspect propellers for any imbalance or irregular operation

+☐ Final airframe inspection.

+Check ground support equipment, including takeoff and landing systems, for proper

+operation.
+Wind checks again for launch.

+vviila chocks again for faution.